yannickkiki/starter-academic/content/post/orm/index.md

 subtitle: Build your own software systems to better understand existing ones, their strenghts and limits.

 # Summary for listings and search engines
-summary: Build a simple ORM from scratch in Python.
+summary: Build your own ORM from scratch to better understand existing ones, their strenghts and limits.

 # Link this post with a project
 projects: []